marianakhoul/Docker/README.md

 ```
 docker run redis:4.0
 ```
-Run using stdin -t is pseudo terminal and -i is interactive
+Run using stdin -t is pseudo terminal and -i is interactive.
+Comes back with an interactive shell inside your container with everything installed from the Dockerfile.
 ```
 docker run -it $image_name
 ```